Giorgio Sirilli: Biography

 After graduating in economics from the University of Rome "La Sapienza," Giorgio Sirilli conducted research at the Science Policy Research Unit at Sussex University in England, working with notable scholars Christopher Freeman and Keith Pavitt.
 He also carried out research at the Organisation for Economic Co-operation and Development (OECD).

-Sirilli is a professor of economics and management of innovation at various Italian universities, including LUISS, Tor Vergata University, and Unitelma.
+Sirilli was a Research director of the National Research Council of Italy and Professor of economics and management of innovation at various Italian universities, including LUISS, Tor Vergata University, and Unitelma.
 As chairman of the OECD Group of National Experts on Science and Technology Indicators (NESTI), he contributed to the development and revision of several important statistical manuals, such as the Frascati Manual on R&D, the Oslo Manual on Technological and Organizational Innovation, the Canberra Manual on Human Resources for Science and Technology, and the Patents Manual.

-He is the author of over 220 scientific publications..
-Additionally, he served as the councilor for budget in Albano Laziale, his home city, and is a co-author of the Dictionary of the Albanense Dialect.
+He is the author of over 220 scientific publications.
+He is a co-author of the Dictionary of the Albanense Dialect.

+Il 1999 he served as the councillor for budget and planning of the Municipality of Albano Laziale, his home city.
+He plays a role in the political life in Albano Laziale and, more generally, in the area of Castelli Romani.

+He publishes regurarly articles in the on-line journal www.controluce.it.
+He is the author of various books on the cultural, historical and political life of Albano Laziale as well as statistical analyses of the city.